 A comprehensive technical SEO audit can identify possible tweaks to your content and website structure to improve or bring back your organic traffic.
 While the company you used for the website may have created a vibrant, eye-catching website design, SEO is often overlooked and requires specific attention in order to support traffic and conversion goals.
 You would be surprised how many companies we’ve had to help recover their SEO results after a failed website migration.

-Won’t managing a marketing agency take up too much of my valuable time?
+Won’t managing a digital marketing agency take up too much of my valuable time?

 It can, but it shouldn’t if you work with the right digital marketing agency!
 It should be a collaborative approach where you can have confidence and trust in your agency having your best intentions at the core of their priorities.
 This should then mean less micro-management and more trust that your agency has your digital marketing campaigns performing at their peak without needing much of your time.

 At Living Online we adopt a proactive approach to digital marketing, constantly looking to introduce new channels and suggested strategies, platforms and market opportunities all geared around monthly conversions and leads for clients.